..

 He has overseen several complex assignments involving cross-border legal coordination, asset recovery and international sale processes.
 Notable engagements include the liquidation of Bancafe, an offshore bank with ties to Guatemala, the receivership of large commercial and hospitality assets in Barbados and Saint Lucia, and the management of distressed businesses in Belize and Aruba.
 Mr. Waterman holds an MBA in Finance and Accounting from Vanderbilt University and is NASD Series 7 and 63 certified.
 His hands-on approach, combined with technical expertise and regional insight, continues to support clients through challenging financial situations across multiple jurisdictions.

-Pursuant to section 25 of the FSCA, between February and May 2025, the Commission consulted with the Minister regarding the enforcement action being undertaken.
+Pursuant to section 25 of the FSCA, between February and December 2025, the Commission consulted with the Minister responsible for Finance regarding the enforcement action being undertaken.

 The Commission formally issued the following notices to Equity regarding the intended enforcement action on July 14, 2025: